yangmillstheory/vim-snipe/README.md

 Plug 'yangmillstheory/vim-snipe'
 ```

-The above example uses [vim-plug](https://github.com/junegunn/vim-plug).
+The above example uses [vim-plug](https://github.com/junegunn/vim-plug); tweak accordingly for your plugin manager.

 ### Usage

-Note that all motions below (except, of course, cutting, swapping, and replacing) work in character-visual and operator-pending modes.
+Note that all motions below (except cutting, swapping, and replacing) work in character, visual and operator-pending modes.

 #### Character motions